xxdragon163/Spectrum-filter-LinearEVM/README.md

 -------------------------------------------------------------------------------
 [Copyright holder(s)]

-Copyright holder(s):
-	For source videos "baby"/"car_engine"/"drum", the Copyright holder is MIT CSAIL;
+For videos "baby"/"car_engine"/"drum", the Copyright holder is MIT CSAIL;
-	For source videos "Barrier_gate"/"Bead"/"Vibration generator", the Copyright holder is LONG ZHANG.
+For videos "Barrier_gate"/"Bead"/"Vibration generator", the Copyright holder is LONG ZHANG.
 -------------------------------------------------------------------------------
 [Terms of Use]